Skip to main content

 “I thoroughly enjoy working with individuals to help them strengthen skills and achieve their goals, and I frequently hear from alumni about their experiences and how my courses have helped them in their careers.
 For our risk and analytics students, I am looking forward to working closely with them – both during this program and throughout their entire career journey as they work toward fulfilling their career dreams and personal goals.”

 Are you interested in a career in risk management?
-Learn more about our online Master of Management, Risk and Analytics (MRA) program, or sign up for an upcoming virtual information session.
+Learn more about our online Master of Management, Risk and Analytics concentration, or sign up for an upcoming virtual information session.